4 minute read

 2. Gathering data from multiple sources (data silos)

-Once each data source is identified, the problem is bringing it all together in one place.
+Once each data source is identified, the problem brings it together in one place.
 That’s because each source will have its own unique schema, making it basically impossible to extract entities without first unifying the data.

-Also, orchestrating extracts is an important part of the data integration process.
-Some of the data can be imported immediately whereas other extracts might need scheduling depending on whether the data needs to be refreshed regularly.
+Orchestrating extracts is also an important part of the data integration process.
+Some of the data can be imported immediately, whereas other extracts might need scheduling depending on whether the data needs to be refreshed regularly.

 3. Managing multiple data types in one database

-Getting the data to interact with one another in its original type (graph, semantics, tabular) is tricky.
-This can be accomplished with multi-model databases such as MarkLogic Server but can’t be done easily with other technologies.
+It is tricky to get the data to interact with one another in its original type (graph, semantics, tabular).
+Multi-model databases such as MarkLogic Server can accomplish this, but it can’t be done easily with other technologies.

 Without the proper technologies and know-how, this problem can make or break an entity extraction project.
-At Datavid we recommend MarkLogic because of its 3-in-1 formula: multi-model database, data hub, and cognitive search engine.
+At Datavid, we recommend MarkLogic because of its 3-in-1 formula, which is a multi-model database, data hub, and cognitive search engine.

 4. Presenting the data in a business-friendly format